MicrosoftDocs/security/compass/incident-response-playbook-app-consent.md

 7. *Directory.AccessAsUser.All*
 8. *User\_Impersonation*

-The first seven permissions in the list above are for Microsoft (MS) Graph and the “legacy” API equivalents (for example, Azure Active Directory (AAD) Graph, Outlook REST).
+The first seven permissions in the list above are for Microsoft Graph and the “legacy” API equivalents, such as Azure Active Directory (Azure AD) Graph and Outlook REST.
 The eighth permission is for Azure Resource Manager (ARM), and could also be dangerous on any API that exposes sensitive data with this blanket impersonation scope.

 As per our observation, attackers have used a combination of the first six permissions in the in 99% of the consent phishing attacks.
 Most people don’t think of the delegated version of *Mail.Read* or *Files.Read* as a high-risk permission, however, the attacks we’ve seen are generally widespread attacks targeting end users, rather than spear phishing against admins who can actually consent to the dangerous permissions.
 It is recommended to bubble apps with these “critical” level of impact permissions.
 Even if the applications do not have malicious intent, and if a bad actor were to compromise the app identity, then your entire organization could be at risk.